dreww/help.github.com/_posts/2008-08-04-dmca-takedown.markdown

 > 548 4th St. <br>
 > San Francisco, CA. 94107

 or email notification to <copyright@github.com>.

-Please send the request as **plain text**.
-PDF files or images may delay processing of your request.
+For the fastest response, please send a **plain text** email.
+Written notification and emails with PDF file or image attachements may delay processing of your request.

 B. Counter-Notification Policy
 ==============================